The SBU35 is now entering its 4th year and is riding high on another wave of tremendous feedback from the 2015 event.

 Important note for returning competitors.
 Please note that there is a possible change to the 2016 event, due to the uncertainty regarding the future of St Bees School and therefore our ability to use it as the race HQ.
 This may require the event HQ and finish, to be based at another location within a short distance of previous years’ finish line.
 This may slightly extend the distance of the race.

-The SBU35 is an, 'as tough as you want it', largely offroad ultra trail race, following a point to point route, from the heart of the Lake District to the West Coast.
-Based on the long distance route the St Begas Way, runners follow the route of a legendary Irish princess, travelling between two chapels, that both bear her name.
+The SBU35 is an 'as tough as you want it', largely off-road 36 country* mile (approx) ultra trail race.
+It follows a point-to-point route, from the heart of the Lake District to the West Coast.
+Based on the long distance route the St Begas’ Way, runners follow the route of the legendary Irish princess, St Bega, travelling between two chapels, that both bear her name.

-The Start is in the heart of the Lake district on the shores of Bass Lake near Keswick, and the Finish and race HQ is in the west coast village of St Bees, the start of Wainwright's coast to coast walk.
+The Start is in the heart of the Lake District, overlooking Bass Lake near Keswick, and the Finish and race HQ is in the west coast village of St Bees, the start of Wainwright's coast to coast walk.

-Between these two points, lay 36 miles of some of the most beautiful country, the Lake District has to offer.
+Between these two points, lay 36 country miles of some of the most varied and beautiful country the Lake District has to offer.

 Navigation is required, but simple!
-The course is unmarked, but all runners receive a fully waterproof, tearproof, detailed road book, with both OS based maps and clear text.
+The course is unmarked, but all runners receive a robust, detailed and very well-received road book, with both OS based maps and clear text.
 In-experienced navigators who took part last year, loved it!
 There will also be a full .gpx file of the route, to download.

 All of our checkpoints are based in permanent buildings, with toilets and will be continuously staffed by marshals, qualified First Aiders and radio operators.

 For Every runner: